harshitadatra/mark6-minion-translate/README.md

-# minion-translate
+# mark6-minion-translate
- tranlates english to minion language
+ - This is a app to check converts english language to minion language

+ # tech-stack
+ - HTML
+ - CSS
+ - JavaScript